 Many osteoarthritis symptoms are worsened by poor alignment and improper exercise techniques, making it especially useful to learn the proper way to exercise from a physical therapist.
 Runners with no symptoms can avoid much of the damage that leads to osteoarthritis by having their gait and posture analyzed by a licensed physical therapist to avoid damage to the joints.

 Getting Started: Do it Right

-Contacting a physical therapist is a great first step to treating your arthritis and reducing your symptoms.
+Contacting a physical therapist is a great first step to treating your arthritis pain and reducing your symptoms.
 Your physical therapist will give you a guide to exercising with a focus on proper body mechanics and give you tips on how to assess your progress.
 You can use the knowledge they give you to improve your overall joint health, and may suggest a few of the following:

 Low impact exercise like swimming or using the elliptical trainer can help your joints increase lubrication without contributing to inflammation.

 Strengthening exercises will help your body to support your joints and make activity easier while removing extra force or stress that is being placed on your Joints.